Concert FAQ

 Can I bring food or drinks into the concert hall?

-Drinks purchased at the Holland Performing Arts Center may be taken into the Peter Kiewit Concert Hall for all Omaha Symphony performances.
-Snacks and beverages with lids are permitted in the venues.
+Concessions purchased at the Holland Performing Arts Center may be taken into the Concert Hall for all Omaha Symphony performances.

 All events held in the Strauss Performing Arts Center must adhere to the UNO Food Policy and as such, outside food and drink is prohibited.